Timothy-Dement/ContinuousDeployment/README.md

 * Copies of the `checkbox.io`, `iTrust2-v1`, `iTrust2-v2`, and `JenkinsDeploy` projects are cloned to the home directory of the Jenkins server.
 Packages for the `JenkinsDeploy` project are installed.

 * A `deploy` directory structure is created following the structure of the workshop.
-It contains four sub-directories, `checkbox.git`, `checkbox-www`, `itrust.git`, and `itrust.www`, and bare git repositories are initializes in the `checkbox.git` and `itrust.git` sub-directories.
+It contains four sub-directories, `checkbox.git`, `checkbox-www`, `itrust.git`, and `itrust-www`, and bare git repositories are initializes in the `checkbox.git` and `itrust.git` sub-directories.

 * Post-receive files that provision and configure the `checkbox.io` and `iTrust2-v1` projects are copied to the `hooks` directories of the respective git repositories.